kapresoft/kapresoft.github.io/_posts/2019-10-20-aws-lambda-spring-boot-profiles.md

 Cold start will have an initial cost **Init Duration** in addition to the **Duration** of the execution.

 The Cold Start initialization for this example is 3317.31 ms and an execution of 2122.24 ms.
-Subsequent executions have the duration of 2.33 ms.
+Subsequent executions have the duration of 2.33 ms (and zero-cost initialization) which is significantly faster.

 ```text
 REPORT RequestId: e74bf096-cb73-4b3f-91b3-562ffaf74483